davidly/ntvdm/README.md

     Turbo Pascal 1.00A and apps it creates
     Turbo Pascal 3.02A and apps it creates
-    Masm V1.10
+    Turbo Pascal 5.5 (including the debugger) and apps it creates Masm V1.10
     Link V2.00 and apps it creates
     Debug.com for MS-DOS 2.0.
 Breakpoints and single-stepping work.